You and your business

 Working with the Tyndall Centre for Climate Change Research, we have produced information on a number of steps you can take now to reduce your energy bills and explain the benefits for you and your business.

 - Measures to reduce CO2 for your business – sets out the top five measures you can take to reduce your energy bills for your particular business area

 - Sustainability perceptions – examines what impact an organisation’s sustainability credentials has on a customer’s response to your brand and whether customers are willing to pay extra for a product or service from a business that has sustainability measures in place

 - Barriers to adoption of solar PV and EV charging infrastructure – a study into the reasons businesses may be reluctant to adopt solar power and electric vehicles.

-Download the full reports at the foot of the page or click on the links below to learn about the solutions which will deliver the most benefit for your home or business area.
+Download the full reports at the foot of the page or click on the links below to learn about what's important to your customers, examples of how other businesses are investing to go net zero and the solutions which will deliver the most benefit for your home or business area.

 Fitting draught excluders in your home could save you £20 a year.
 That's just one of the steps you could take to cut your energy bills.

 Follow our recommendations and you could reduce your carbon emissions between 24-34% and save money on your energy bills.

 Would your customers pay more for their weekly shop if you take steps to be more energy efficient?
 Find out how you could reduce your emissions by up to 25%.

 Find out how much more your customers might pay if you go net zero.
 Follow our recommended steps and reduce your carbon emissions by up to 27%.